CalebClauson/text-rpg/README.md

 - preventing duplicate move choices from already learned moves
 - learning new moves on level up
 - move cap handling in the GUI
+- skipping a move choice if the player does not want to learn one

-This was one of the bigger additions and helps the project feel more RPG-like.
+This helps the project feel more RPG-like and gives progression a little more player choice.

 ### Inventory System